 I put the phone down.

-Dreams they say can be the territory for unwelcome upheaval when you are having a difficult time and can add to your disturbed mindset.
+They say dreams can be the territory for unwelcome upheaval when you are having a difficult time and can add to your disturbed mindset.
 The odd thing is, I didn’t have any dreams, just the vague impression through my sleeping hours that someone was with me in the room.

-‘Morning sleepy head,’ said Josie, snuggling up to me.
+‘Morning sleepyhead,’ Josie said, snuggling up to me.
 ‘It was late when I got in, so I didn’t wake you.’